Engee documentation

 4. Add 1: 1110 + 1: 1111

-Based on the above theses, we can say that our simplified implementation of the 4-FSK modulator works correctly.
+Based on the theses described above, it can be argued that our simplified implementation of the 4-FSK modulator works correctly.

 Conclusion

-In this example we have analysed the possibilities of Verilog code generation and verification in Engee, we have seen that this approach to FPGA system development is applicable and relevant.
+In this example, we analyzed the possibilities of generating and verifying Verilog code in Engee, and made sure that this approach to developing FPGA systems is applicable and relevant.
 Moreover, it can significantly speed up the development process due to the ability to instantly edit and test the model.